 Money – An Extrinsic Reward

-Research clearly indicates that compensation alone is not a sufficient motivator of a sales force – or anyone else, for that matter.
+Studies clearly indicate that compensation alone is not a sufficient motivator of a sales force – or anyone else, for that matter.

 For example, as referenced by Richard Bakosh of Accenture, “financial compensation is analogous to the lowest tier of needs in Maslow’s hierarchy; it is basic and important, but it touches upon only one dimension of motivation, and a comparatively low-level one at that.”